-The Board, which meets regularly, has seven members including the Chair, two members recommended by the NSW Government, one member representing the interests of First Nations People, and one member from an affected council.
+The Trust, which meets regularly, has seven members including the Chair, two members recommended by the NSW Government, one member representing the interests of First Nations People, and one member from an affected council.

 Image (L-R): Jessica Keen, Garth Callender, Jean Hay, Joseph Carrozzi, Tim James and Sandra Hook.
 Absent: Josephine Cashman.